 The Master Program (Laurea Magistralis) in Economics, Finance and International Integration (MEFI) is a post-graduate course open to Italian and foreign students aiming to pursue advanced studies in the field of applied economics and finance in an international perspective.
 MEFI trains students longing to start high-level careers as professionals or managers in national and multinational firms and within the Public Administration.
-Starting from the academic year 2013-2014 this Master Program will be entirely taught in English, fulfilling the internalization aims of our Department.
+Starting from the academic year 2013-2014 this Master Program has been entirely taught in English, fulfilling the internalization aims of our Department.
 The Department is already involved in many international mobility programs for graduate students.
 Moreover, a few double degree programs in Economics have been already agreed and are being carried out with some major European Universities.
 The decision to teach all MEFI courses in English is then just a further path in our internalization strategy.

 Though students attending MEFI will get the same degree, they may choose from the start between three different specializations: Finance; Industrial Organization and Market Strategies; International Economic Integration.
 Such a variety of academic options is consistent with the existence in our Department of different groups of researchers sharing common scientific interests, publishing extensively on these topics and occasionally working as consultants for private and public institutions.

 The Finance curriculum has been developed by a group of mathematicians, statisticians, and econometricians who have long since concentrated their research work on financial markets.
 They also cooperate with colleagues involved in macroeconomics and corporate finance.

 The Industrial Organization and Market Strategies curriculum is based as well on a group of professors and researchers long since involved in research work about theoretical and empirical industrial organization, regulatory economics and competition policy.

 The third curriculum concerning International Economic Integration is also available, as the University of Pavia is a leading academic institution for post-graduate education in the field of international cooperation and economic development.